joemaddalone/joemaddalone/src/pages/posts/dspy-ax/index.md

 ---
-title: 'DSPy Signatures in Ax'
+title: 'DSPy Signatures in Ax-llm'
 date: 2025-10-10
 tags: ['post']
-excerpt: 'DSPy sig ax'
+excerpt: 'DSPy signatures in ax-llm and how they eliminate brittle prompts.'
+short: 'DSPy > Prompt'
 ---

 <hgroup>